 The JLR Code of Conduct (the Code) is applicable to all personnel working for and on behalf of JLR globally (JLR Personnel), including direct employees and agency and contract staff.
-The Code states that: "We expect human rights to be respected and we will not tolerate the use of child labour or forced labour in our worldwide operations or by our business partners."
+JLR's new Code of Conduct came into effect from 1 January 2017.
+It states that: